-Figure 1: 2017 Commuting trends in the District of Columbia
+Figure 1: Commuting Trends in the District of Columbia through 2017

 The District Department of Transportation (DDOT) has encouraged the growth of bicycling in the District through various education initiatives, incentives, Transportation Demand Management, installation of bicycle parking, and the construction of a network of on-street bicycle facilities.
-In 2000, less than three miles of bike lanes existed in the District.
+In 2000, fewer than three miles of bike lanes existed in the District.
 Today, there are more than 80 miles of bike lanes, more than 60 miles of trails, and over 3,000 public bike racks.
+The moveDC plan calls for a bicycle network totaling 136 miles of bike lanes, 72 miles of protected bike lanes (cycle tracks), and 135 miles of trails by 2040.

 DDOT has a history of promoting, piloting, and permitting various models of shared mobility to improve the transportation system, and reduce single occupancy motor-vehicle trips and car ownership.
-Early examples include the permitting of on-street parking spaces for private carsharing companies, and regulation of point-to-point carsharing services.
-Vehicles-for-hire, both public and private, that offer shared rides are another prominent example of shared mobility in the District.
-In August 2008, the District of Columbia became the first city in North America to launch a bikesharing system.
-SmartBike DC offered 120 bikes at 10 stations in downtown Washington, DC.
-Approximately 1,600 people joined SmartBike DC during its two years of operation.
+Early examples include the permitting of on-street parking spaces for private carsharing companies, and regulation of point-to-point carsharing